BreakoutRoom4/SubHub/README.md

 ## Overview
 ### Description
-An app that allow users to watch Youtube livestream,login, create profile in a user friendly UI for mobile.
+An app that allow users to watch Youtube livestream, login, create profile in a user friendly UI for mobile.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Entertainment/Social Media**
-- **Mobile: This app would be for Mobile since Youtube live is aready on websites**
+- **Mobile: This app would be for Mobile since Youtube live is aready on websites.**
-- **Story: Let user watch livestreams not are not on Twitch.tv with twitch related UI, allow user to**
+- **Story: Let user to have a stream hub similar to twitch.tv but for youtube.
+It would be a streamline design and simple interface as well as more accurate because of its specific streaming focus compared to Youtube who's infrastructure is so huge and easy to get lost in.**
-- **Market: Depending on the content of livestream there may be a age restriction, app is made for teens aged 13 and up**
+- **Market: Depending on the content of livestream there may be a age restriction, app is made for teens aged 13 and up.
+Our market is the entirety of the youtube viewerbase but more specifically targeted at youtube streaming.**
 - **Habit: This app can be used as often as user want, hopeful daily for at least 2hours+ for ads**
 - **Scope: First we would like to make the mobile user friendly, then we will like to filter different livesteam by games, events age etc.**